bperkinsj/alphafold_interfaces/README.md

 ```

 ## Downloading AlphaFold2 structures

+The list of proteins should be in the format:

+uniprot,region_1,region_2
+P28482,1-41,223-409
+P62826,47-79,234-798,
+...

+where region_1 represents the inhibitory module and region_2 represents the functional domain.

 Once you have the list of proteins of interest, run scripts/download_alphafold.py, making sure to pass it the file.

 ```